anuditverma/anuditverma.github.io/_posts/2015-09-10-can't-access-windows-files-in-ubuntu.md

 ### __Conclusion__:
-Choose any method depending upon your needs, follow method 2, if you use Ubuntu more frequently (or your primary OS is Ubuntu) it's a permanent solution.
+Choose any method depending on your needs, follow method 2, if you use Ubuntu more frequently (or your primary OS is Ubuntu) it's a permanent solution.
 Use method 1 or 3 which are temporary solutions if you use Windows equally.
 Try method 4 if you need to something in between permanent and temporary.

 <div class="ads">
 <div class="typed-js-hide">